exploRNN: Understanding Recurrent Neural Networks through Visual Exploration: Technical Realization

-While a RNN for a complex application could not be trained live in the browser, we simplify the problem in multiple ways.
-First, by employing simplistic data sets, as described above, the model can converge after relatively few epochs.
-This is important, as the user should not be required to train for a long time to be able to see improvements in prediction.
-Additionally, we limit the data points that are fed to the network per epoch, so that epochs are processed fast enough for our interactive visualization approach.
+While the visualization design described above has been carefully crafted to meet the educational objectives described in~\autoref{sec:eduobj} and the visualization design challenges outlined in~\autoref{sec:vischallenges}, its technical realization needs to take into account the technical challenges identified in~\autoref{sec:techchallenges}.
+In this section, we detail how we tackled these technical challenges. \\ \textbf{\technicalbox{T1} Training Time.} While an RNN for a complex application cannot be trained live in the browser, we simplify the problem in multiple ways.
+By employing simplistic data sets, the model can converge after relatively few epochs.
+Additionally, we limit the number of data points that are fed to the network per epoch.
+Therefore, epochs are processed sufficiently fast for our interactive visualization approach.
 We also limit the network size to at most seven layers, so that memory consumption and processing time are reduced.
-All these measures together enable a responsive, interactive learning environment, in which an RNN can be trained interactively.
-Thus, users can see the training progress and get visible prediction improvements after only a few epochs, while one such epoch takes seconds to compute in a current browser.
+In turn, users can see the training progress and get visible prediction improvements after only a few epochs, while one such epoch takes seconds to compute. \\ \textbf{\technicalbox{T2} Training Steps.} A key aspect of our approach is the decoupling of computation and visualization.
+Through this decoupling, we are able to show the training steps in an observable manner and enable exploration at the user's own pace.
+This helps users understand how the model processes input data and predicts new data points. \\ \textbf{\technicalbox{T3} Deployment.} To be able to make~\enn~publicly available for a large audience, we implemented it as an interactive browser application using HTML and JavaScript.
+To train the RNN, we use TensorflowJS~\cite{smilkov2019tensorflow}, for animated visualizations of the trained network, we use P5.js~\cite{p5js}.
+This way, we are able to provide an interactive, web application that visualizes the training dynamics of RNNs through animation, which is accessible at:~\url{https://mi-pages.informatik.uni-ulm.de/explornn/}.